Plumas County-wide Public Notices for the week of 6/12/19 - Plumas News

 Time: 11:00 am

-For further information, please contact Rebecca Herrin at (530) 283-6213 or email at beckyherrin@countyofplumas.com.
+For further information, please contact Rebecca Herrin at (530) 283-6213 or email at [email protected].

 Written correspondence can be mailed to Plumas County Planning Commission, 555 Main Street, Quincy, CA 95971